 Where will I have my surgery?

-Cancer specialists and hospitals are working together to coordinate cancer treatments and minimise disruptions to cancer treatment.
+Cancer specialists and hospitals have been working together to coordinate cancer treatments and minimise disruptions to cancer treatment.
 You might have your surgery at your local treatment centre.
 But you might go to a different hospital for your surgery.
 This is because some hospitals have formed protected cancer surgery hubs to ensure people can be treated safely.

 If you have surgery at a different centre, your current cancer specialist will remain in charge of your overall care.
 You should contact them or your specialist nurse if you have any questions about your care.

 You have the stem cells or CAR T-cells after high doses of chemotherapy.
 This is also called preconditioning chemotherapy.
 The chemotherapy stops your